Welcome to part two of our The Definitive Guide to Incenses For Meditation And Ritual Practices

 Benzoin is associated with Venus and Netzach on the tree of life.

 We found it to be very refreshing and rejuvenating.
-A good choice for meditation that is intended as a restoration.
+A good choice for deep meditation that is intended as a restoration.

 Bog Myrtle, or Myrica Gale, is a plant common to northern Europe and North America.
 It is traditionally used in Europe as a flavoring for beer.
 Native Americans used the herb as medicine for aiding digestion and fever.